Medium-Term Management Plan

 Initiatives

-• We will continue cost control by focusing on our priority measures and aim to reduce SG&A ratio below 35% in FY2027.
+• We will control SG&A expenses by focusing on our priority measures, with an upper limit of an SG&A ratio of 37%.

-• We recognize that the appropriate level of cash and deposits is around 30 billion yen, and we will actively invest our surplus funds in the future.
+• We recognize that the appropriate level of cash and deposits is around 30 billion yen, and we will actively use our surplus funds to invest in growth for the future and to provide shareholder returns.

-• With regard to inventories (stock), we will strive to lower the inventory levels through supply chain reforms, by assuming levels before the COVID-19 pandemic (2019).
+• With regard to inventories (stock), we will strive to lower the inventory levels with three overseas bases in the U.S., France, and China through supply chain reforms, by assuming levels before the COVID-19 pandemic (2019).

 Strengthening Shareholder Returns